 This website sells multi-brand clothing for men, women, and children in many countries around the world.

-Before I continue, I want to pull your eyes to a common theme you’ll see on most splash screens, legal pages.
+Before I continue, I want to pull your eyes to a common theme you’ll see on most splash screens, and legal pages.

 Legal pages may include Privacy Policies, Terms of Conditions, and Cookie Policies.
-These are essential to staying compliant with international laws especially laws regarding privacy.
+These are essential to staying compliant with international laws, especially laws regarding privacy.

 If they are not added to the splash page itself, legal pages can usually be found in the footer section of a website.